robotsorcerer/robotsorcerer.github.io/research.md

 These exploratory lines of research inquiry are relevant to public health and have transformational clinical potential because they may provide:

-- proof-of-concept evidence that soft robots are compatible with standalone MRI imaging modalities;
+- Proof-of-concept evidence that soft robots are compatible with standalone MRI imaging modalities;

-- evidence of precise and automatic motion management with non-magnetic and radiation-transparent soft robots in emerging hybrid MRI-accelerator RT;
+- Evidence of precise and automatic motion management with non-magnetic and radiation-transparent soft robots in emerging hybrid MRI-linear accelerators;

-- an emergence of a better brain and head and neck (H&N) cancer management technology that can be adapted to confined spaces under MRI coils.
+- An emergence of a better brain and head and neck (H&N) cancer management technology that can be adapted to confined spaces under MRI coils.

 #### **Applications**

-This technology shall be applicable for the following use-cases:
+This technology shall be applicable to the following treatment modalities:

 - [x]  Standalone MRIs